-Maybe the best easy trad line in the park, Super Slab is a mega-classic mult-pitch adventure mainly due to the last pitch of the climb.
+Maybe the best easy climb in the park that requires a trad rack, Super Slab is a mega-classic mult-pitch adventure mainly due to the last pitch of the climb.
 The climb can be done in two or three pitches depending on your comfort.

 Look for a low angle slab running from right to left as you face the rock at the base of the climb.
 Ascend the ramp placing gear in the corner as you work your way up and over a mini-bulge to a ledge with bolted anchors.
 Easy climbing but not the most aesthetically pleasing.

 This is the awkward "pitch" of the climb that is really a traverse with minimal to no protection.
 From the bolted anchors head up a bit and directly left towards a crack corner roughly 40 feet away and setup a belay in the crack or keep heading up pitch 3.
 The traverse is easy (5.5) with good pockets to traverse through but it doesn't offer protection.
 A wire can be slotted near the end of the traverse but it doesn't inspire confidence it will hold with a fall.
 If you have any reservations about the following climber having troubles, stop and belay from the crack to make sure everyone makes it through without any problems.
 The belay crack takes .5 - 3 inch cams.